atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 These instructions are composed of 3 high-level parts:

 1. Controller installation and configuration
-2. Certificate issuer installation and configuration
+2. Certificate manager installation and configuration
 3. Ingress resource configuration

 ## Controller installation and configuration